-Another perfect example of the highly sought-after Hampton range.
+Another highly sought-after Hampton Safari.
 This cruiser was built in 1975 and runs on a very quiet Perkins diesel engine with a shaft drive.

 - Warm Air Heating